Learn to use Visual Studio, Visual Studio Online, Application Insights and Team

-This blog post is part of a series on breakpoints in the Visual Studio debugger.
+This blog post is part of a series on breakpoints in the Visual Studio debugger and has been updated to reflect the experience of using Visual Studio 2015.
+If you are interested in details about setting conditional breakpoints using earlier versions of Visual Studio please see the MSDN documentation.
 The code used in the examples below is available to download.

 Filter breakpoints can be extremely helpful when your application is running the same method many times in parallel.
 Consider the example where we are calling FindPrime() 4 times in parallel.
 You’ll notice that FindPrime() calls IsPrime() several times.
 To illustrate this problem, let’s see what happens when we set a conventional breakpoint in IsPrime().
 At first we hit the breakpoint in this function as expected.